Revised: May 2021

 Make sure your web presence is up to scratch

-Asians, and particularly young Asians are highly adept at buying over the Internet.
+Asians, and particularly young Asians are highly adept at buying over the Internet – the digital buyer penetration rate in China is edging on 57%.
 Make your product’s web pages available in the target audiences’ language(s), simplified Korean, Taiwanese and Chinese are usually the most desired.
 Also, make sure your website works on mobiles – most internet traffic in those regions is done on a smartphone rather than a PC.

 Learn to market and sell across a variety of channels